sous-chefs/zabbix-agent/README.md

 * Having run dir in /tmp is not so good (Guilhem Lettron)

 ### 0.0.36
-* added restart option to zabbix_agentd service definitions (Paul Rossman Patch)
+* added restart option to zabbix-agent service definitions (Paul Rossman Patch)

 ### 0.0.35
   * Fix from Amiando about server_alias how should be a Array.